-I'm a third-year PhD student in applied physics at Stanford University in Prof. Shanhui Fan's group, where I work on theoretical problems in nanophotonics, machine learning, and quantum optics.
+I'm a fourth-year PhD candidate in applied physics at Stanford University in Shanhui Fan's group, where I work on problems in nanophotonics, machine learning, and quantum optics.
 I graduated from the California Institute of Technology with a BS in physics and computer science in 2017.

-My research focuses on optical computing architectures for classical and quantum information processing.
-Lattices of interferometers in a nanophotonic integrated circuit can be used to perform high-throughput and energy-efficient matrix computations and provide a promising hardware platform for machine learning.
-I have also worked on extending this type of programmable optics to the quantum domain, and described an architecture for a photonic quantum programmable gate array which can be reprogrammed to imeplement any quantum operation, in principle determinstically and with perfect fidelity.
+My research focuses on optical computing architectures for classical and quantum information.
+Lattices of interferometers in a nanophotonic integrated circuit can perform high-throughput and energy-efficient matrix computations and provide a promising hardware platform for machine learning.
+I have also worked on extending programmable optics to the quantum domain with an architecture for photonic quantum programmable gate arrays which can be reprogrammed to perform arbitrary quantum computations.

-Prior to coming to Stanford, I developed a quantum network simulation framework while working at INQNET, wrote a functional testing system for camera subsystems on the Large Synoptic Survey Telescope, did work on high-precision timing algorithms for the Large Hadron Collider, and studied the evolution of the Earth's rotation.
+Prior to coming to Stanford, I developed a popular quantum network simulation framework, wrote a functional testing system for camera subsystems on the Large Synoptic Survey Telescope, worked on vertex reconstruction algorithms for the Large Hadron Collider, and studied the evolution of the Earth's rotation.